CIBC International Money Transfer: Fees, Rates and Transfer Time

 These days, being able to transfer money from one part of the world to another is an integral component to almost any business.
 While you may have thought you were getting a good exchange rate with your bank, you might be surprised to find out that major banks like CIBC actually set their own exchange rate, based not only on competitiveness with other banks, but also on the amount of profit they stand to gain.

 The concept of an international money transfer is simple enough to grasp.
 Not only are banks like CIBC hiking up their own exchange rates for foreign currencies, but their charging you exorbitant fees for transferring funds across borders.
 If this sounds like a system you’d rather not be a part of, then you’re in luck!
 Knightsbridge is a premiere service that specializes in getting you the very lowest exchange rate on foreign currency.
-Like CIBC, Knightsbridge is fully bonded, insured, and regulated, but unlike CIBC there are no transfer fees, and we guarantee you the very best exchange rate, every time.
+Like CIBC, Knightsbridge is regulated, but unlike CIBC there are no transfer fees, and we guarantee you the very best exchange rate, every time.

 Here’s an example of how CIBC operates in comparison to a service like Knightsbridge.